 How Much Should I Take

-Adults can take 1 teaspoon of this homemade elderberry syrup daily to support immunity and 2 teaspoons up to 3 times a day if you have cold or flu symptoms.
+1. Adults can take 1 teaspoon of this homemade elderberry syrup daily and 2 teaspoons up to 3 times a day if you have cold or flu symptoms.

-If you are on a sugar restricted diet, then try sipping on this Elderberry Tea instead.
-It also provides immunity support and may also lessen the symptoms and duration of common colds and flu.
+2. If you are on a sugar restricted diet, then try sipping on this Elderberry Tea instead.
+It also provides support during cold and flu season.

 A silver spoon filled with liquid sits on top of a mason jar filled with the same liquid